Sher1234/Horrible/README.md

-## HorribleSubs
+## an!me
-HorribleSubs Android Application with Notification Support <br />
+an!me - better ongoing is an android application with *notification support* for newer releases <br />
-Not affiliated with **[horriblesubs.info](https://horriblesubs.info)** in any way <br />
+Not affiliated to source i.e. **[horriblesubs.info](https://horriblesubs.info)** in any way <br />
 Support the official site **[horriblesubs.info](https://horriblesubs.info)**

 #### Tech
-Horrible Subs implements number of open source projects listed bellow:
+an!me implements number of open source projects listed bellow:
 - Androidx Libraries
 - Glide for Displaying images
 - Retrofit networking libraries